NeoGeographyToolkit/StereoPipeline/docs/tools/cam_gen.rst

 cam_gen
 -------

-This tool can create Pinhole (:numref:`pinholemodels`), Optical Bar (:numref:`panoramic`), and CSM (:numref:`csm`) camera models, given camera's optical center, focal length, pixel pitch, the longitude-latitude coordinates of the camera image corners (or some other pixels) as measured on a DEM.
+This program can create Pinhole (:numref:`pinholemodels`), Optical Bar (:numref:`panoramic`), and CSM (:numref:`csm`) camera models, given camera's optical center, focal length, pixel pitch, the longitude-latitude coordinates of the camera image corners (or some other pixels) as measured on a DEM.
 It can